Caring for Your Artwork as the Summer Winds Down

 - Don’t store artwork in the attic or basement: they are often either too dry or too damp and won’t have a consistent climate and temperature.

-- Do store artwork in a location with a temperature between 65-75 degrees Farenheit and 50% relative humidity, using a dehumidifier if necessary.
+- Do store artwork in a location with a temperature between 65-75 degrees Fahrenheit and 50% relative humidity, using a dehumidifier if necessary.
 Temperature and humidity fluctuations can cause paint to crack and mold to form.

 - Don’t store artwork in direct sunlight.
 The pigments can fade.
 Close all shades and set up storm shutters.